“We may perceive from all our instructions that a strong and lively faith is the solid foundation of all virtue.” – Foundress Catherine McAuley

 Our school chapel is a haven of peace for all who wish to spend time in the Presence of the Blessed Sacrament.
 It’s here that First Friday Mass is celebrated each month, certain Theology classes gather, and other faith-based events occur.

 Ministry is integral to our school’s identity: all that we do is in service of the Gospel.
-The Office of Mission and Ministry promotes our Catholic identity and Mercy tradition through leadership, collaboration, and programs that foster an inclusive school culture rooted in the Gospel and in the spirit of Catherine McAuley.
+The Office of Mission, Ministry and Belonging promotes our Catholic identity and Mercy tradition through leadership, collaboration, and programs that foster an inclusive school culture rooted in the Gospel and in the spirit of Catherine McAuley.

 Sister Danielle Gagnon, RSM, leads the office through collaboration, mentorship, and education to ensure that Merion Mercy Academy’s mission permeates all aspects of school life.